SAP license management is:

 What is SAPโs document-based licensing?

-Document-based licensing is a new model that licenses third-party access based on document transactions, rather than user numbers.
+Document-based licensing is a new model that licenses third-party access based on document transactions, rather than the number of users.

 What are volume discounts in SAP contracts?